 You may have suffered from a false imprisonment, convicted on the basis of a false confession, or feel that the sentence you have been given is disproportionate to the offence.
-Where an error has been made, Draycott Browne’s criminal conviction solicitors can help.
+Where an error has been made, Draycott Browne’s Appeal Lawyers can help.
 We understand the devastating impact that a wrongful conviction can have on your life – we are one of the few dedicated defence firms who have extensive experience and a proven track record of effectively challenging miscarriages of justice.

 Public inquiries are investigations into events that have, or could, cause public concern.
 They aim to establish exactly what happened, and what can be done to prevent the same or similar events happening again in the future.
 They can be a powerful way to hold public bodies to account and can be a tool to bring about improvements to policy and procedures.

 If you have been impacted by a decision that you feel was made wrongly or in error, a judicial review can be an option to challenge the legality of that decision.
 The aim of a judicial review is to have a decision or verdict quashed, so that it can be taken again within the bounds of the law – this may not change the verdict itself but will make sure that the decision taken is fairer and more sound.